wkoszek/me/source/blog/2015-06-20-fixing-middleman-spellcheck.md

 layout: layout_book
 ---

-Sometimes when you make a change to the software, it is intersting to predict how long will such change take.
+Sometimes when you make a change to the software, it is interesting to predict how long will such change take.
 Fixing *Middleman-spellcheck* was initially only about letting myself to select words which I would consider correct and do it from within the front-matter of each Middleman's article